Travel Vaccines and Advice for Mali

 Proof of yellow fever vaccination is required for entry to Mali.

-What is the Climate Like in Mali?
+What Is the Climate Like in Mali?

 Mali boasts one of the hottest climates in the world.
 With its central location in Africa, almost the entire country experiences long, scorching summers.
 The cooler season occurs from October to February, and rainfall will be more prevalent in June and July.